Mortal sin: Eastern Catholic churches

-Autonomous, self-governing (sui iuris), Catholic particular churches and liturgical rites in full communion with the Bishop of Rome, the Pope, are known as Eastern Catholic churches.
+Autonomous, self-governing (sui iuris), Catholic particular churches and liturgical rites in full communion with the Bishop of Rome, the Pope, that accept the dogmas of Papal Supremacy and Infallibility, are known as the Eastern Catholic churches.
 They derive their theology and spirituality from some of the same sources as the Eastern Orthodox and Oriental Orthodox churches, yet use the Latin Catholic distinction between mortal and venial sin.
 However, names other than mortal and venial are often used.

-Actions constituting grave matter
+Examples

 The following is a partial alphabetical list of actions that are defined as constituting grave matter, according to the Catechism of the Catholic Church or like sources (such as declarations by the Congregation for the Doctrine of the Faith, Apostolic Letters, or other sources printed by Church authorities).